 IT Assistance during Exam Sessions

-IT assistance will be provided by the proctor or exam manager at the time of the test.
-If troubleshooting takes longer than five minutes the student should be given a loaner iPad or paper exam.
+IT assistance will be provided by the Proctor or Exam Coordinator at the time of the test.
+If troubleshooting takes longer than 5 minutes the student should be given a loaner iPad or paper exam.

 Exam – Day Procedures